doekman/doekman.github.io/_drafts/2020-09-22-Pretty-printing-JSON-with-a-twist.md

 	  }
 	}

 Not bad.
 Not bad at all!
-If we compare this to the desired layout from above, we can note the following:
+When we compare this to the desired layout from above, we can note the following:

 * There are two spaces between the comma and the object-properties, instead of one.
 I think this is not wrong, but one space would be nicer.
 * The opening object- and list-characters are followed by a newline.
 This needs to be addressed.